gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 33: February 28, Friday
+**Today's Progress**: Delve into debugging methods and mindset on tackling errors/bugs using browser devTools

 ## Day 32: February 27, Thursday
 **Today's Progress**: Focused more on different ways to make a function like anonymous, expression, arrow, IIFE, methods, and callback function